xetra11/renderay/README.md

 ```C
 void canvas_fillLineVertical(Canvas* canvas, char fillSymbol, int column)
 ```
+>######Description:
+>Renders a vertical line from the top to the bottom of the canvas.
+You only need to provide the column where the rendering should start at.
 >######Parameters:
 >*canvas* - the canvas this function should render onto
 >*fillSymbol* - the ascii character that should be rendered